a3chiang/BENG183/chipseq.md

 ## 2.4.1 Introduction<a name="241"></a>

 ChIP sequencing is chromatin immunoprecipitation sequencing.
 It is a technique that uses a combination of next-generation sequencing technology and current computational analysis to elucidate genomic functions and interactions along the genome.
+Its purpose is to find sites along a genome where proteins interact with DNA.
+This is important, because with the influx of data, we can look for relationships between regulatory elements and protein binding and genomic regions, which would help the gradual overall understanding of biological flow

 The general workflow entails:
 - Fractionating the chromatin - **Crosslink**